From Fragmented to Fluid: Simplifying ServiceRadar with Elixir, Rust, and CloudNativePG

 - Phoenix LiveView UI (

-web-ng) - Rustler SRQL NIF and
+web-ng) - SRQL service for

-/api/querycontroller - Direct CNPG access with TimescaleDB + Apache AGE (HA/replicas via CNPG operator)
+/api/queryand/api/stream - Direct CNPG access with TimescaleDB + Apache AGE (HA/replicas via CNPG operator)

 pg_notify→ LiveView pushes for real-time streaming- MCP endpoints in Elixir (hermes_mcp)